Newton-Okounkov polyhedra for character varieties and configuration spaces: Introduction

+The image $v(A) \subset \Z^M$ of a maximal rank valuation contains $0$ and is closed under addition, making it into an affine semigroup.
+When $v(A)$ is finitely generated the Newton-Okounkov body is polyhedral and there is flat degeneration $Spec(A) \Rightarrow X_{C_v}$, where $X_{C_v}$ is the toric variety attached to $C_v$.
+In this way, Newton-Okounkov bodies provide a mechanism to produce toric degenerations of varieties, these are a useful tool for studying algebraic presentations of $A$ and studying the singularities of $Spec(A)$ (see Theorem \ref{ACM} below).
+In this case, Harada and Kaveh have linked Newton-Okounkov body to symplectic geometry by using the degeneration to define integrable systems in $X$ when it is smooth and projective, \cite{HK}.
+The Newton-Okounkov body is also useful as a combinatorial tool, as the set $v(A) \subset C_v$ provides a polyhedral labelling of a basis of $A$ which can be brought to bear when the underlying vector space of $A$ has an enumerative meaning, indeed this was what motivated their introduction by Okounkov in \cite{Ok}.

-The character variety $\mathcal{X}(\pi, G)$ associated to a finitely generated group $\pi$ and a connected reductive group $G$ is defined to be the moduli space of representations of $\pi$ in $G$, defined as the $GIT$ quotient $\mathcal{X}(\pi, G) = Hom(\pi, G)/G.$ When $\pi$ is the fundamental group of a smooth manifold $M$, $\mathcal{X}(\pi, G)$ is the moduli space of flat, topological principal $G$ bundles on $M$.
-When $M$ is taken to be a surface, the character variety $\mathcal{X}(\pi, G)$ naturally serves as a non-commutative generalization of Teichm\"uller space \cite{FG}, \cite{Go}.
-Stemming from these moduli interpretations, character varieties also appear as classical spaces in gauge theory, and their coordinate algebras $\C[\mathcal{X}(\pi, G)]$ appear in topological quantum field theory, \cite{Ba}.
-In this paper we use combinatorial elements of this field theoretic interpretation to build Newton-Okounkov bodies for $\mathcal{X}(F_g, G)$, where $F_g$ is a free group.
+Newton-Okounkov bodies are one of several ways valuations are used to attach polyhedral geometry to structures in commutative algebra and algebraic geometry.
+In one of the first results of this type, Morgan and Shalen \cite{MS} reproduce a mysterious piecewise-linear compactification of Teichm\"uller space defined by Thurston as a polyhedral complex of valuations on the coordinate ring of one of the spaces we study in this paper, a complex character variety.
+The character variety $\mathcal{X}(\pi, G)$ associated to a finitely generated group $\pi$ and a connected reductive group $G$ is the moduli space of representations $\rho:\pi \to G$.
+When $\pi$ is the fundamental group of a smooth manifold $M$, $\mathcal{X}(\pi, G)$ is the moduli space of flat, topological principal $G$ bundles on $M$.
+For this reason, character varieties appear as natural moduli spaces in subjects which blend topology and geometry, such as Teichm\"uller theory and the theory of geometric structures \cite{FG}, \cite{G1}, \cite{G2}.
+We use combinatorial elements from representation theory to build Newton-Okounkov bodies for $\mathcal{X}(F_g, G)$, where $F_g$ is a free group.

+For a graph $\Gamma$, always assumed to be connected, we let $E(\Gamma)$ and $V(\Gamma)$ be the sets of edges and vertices, respectively.
+Recall that a leaf is a vertex which is connected to precisely one edge, and a spanning tree $\tree \subset \Gamma$ is a subtree such that $V(\tree) = V(\Gamma).$ See Section \ref{backgroundreptheory} for the definition of the set $R(w_0)$ which appears below.